Updated January 27, 2020.

 A cookie solution, in other words, is a small, local, but vital step to approach this vast and scary issues.

-A cookie solution that provides you with comprehensive protection (from cookie scanning to cookie control to GDPR consent) is an important step in the right direction towards making these big issues smaller, more local, more understandable, and so solvable.
+A cookie solution that provides you with comprehensive protection is an important step in the right direction towards making these big issues smaller, more local, more understandable, and so solvable.

 Since it frees you from hours of technical rumination, which most of us don’t even know how to do, it’s literally a software as a service.
-A cookie consent manager and compliance solution like Cookiebot makes it easier to be GDPR compliant and to protect the privacy of your users.
+A cookie consent manager and compliance solution like Cookiebot makes it easier to be GDPR/ePR and CCPA compliant and to protect the privacy of your users.

 Once applied to your website, the Cookiebot cookie consent management technology works in the following ways: